Wednesday, May 21, 2014

 In 1886, Joseph Terry Jr. turned his father’s thriving confectionary business toward chocolate.
 After World War I, his sons joined the business.
 Terry’s of York was soon beloved for its Chocolate Orange and All Gold chocolate.

-The catering giant, Forte, bought Terry’s in 1963, followed by Colgate-Palmolive, Untied Biscuits acquired the company in 1975.
+The catering giant, Forte, bought Terry’s in 1963, followed by Colgate-Palmolive, United Biscuits acquired the company in 1975.
 Terrys was acquired by food giant Kraft in 1993 and left York for good in 2005 after gradually winding down business in the city.

 Joseph Terry of York